tdmrhn/blocks-scanner/README.md

 ## Usage
 1. Once activated, navigate to Tools > Blocks Scanner in your WordPress admin panel.
-2. The plugin will automatically scan all posts, pages, and custom post types.
+2. The plugin will automatically scan all posts, pages, and custom post types and patterns.
 3. You can then view the list of posts that utilize blocks on your site and take appropriate actions quickly.

 ## Author